10 from 10 - A look back at photos from our news pages 10 years ago this week | Press and Journal

 Our photo archives contain a goldmine of images recording events both great and small in Tayside, Fife and beyond.

-In our weekly series, Gemma Bibby and Gayle Ritchie bring you 10 photos that were in the news exactly 10 years ago…
+In our weekly series, Louise Gowans and Gayle Ritchie bring you 10 photos that were in the news exactly 10 years ago…

-- Eric Milne of Fisher and Donaldson celebrated winning three awards at the World Scotch Pie Championships.
-The Cupar-based company won bronze for their spinach roll and two silvers for their bridie and Scotch pie.
+- Photographer Kris Miller captured the high level of the River Tay from Kinnoull Hill in Perth.

-2. Transport Minister Keith Brown MSP and Perth & Kinross Council Leader Ian Miller visited Perth Harbour’s East Quay and studied a salt and grit mix set to be used on the roads.
+2. Former MP George Galloway with Ismail Patel chairman of Friends of Al Aqsa Peace in Palestine Glasgow branch, during his visit to the Central Mosque in Glasgow, after he said he may end his political career in Scotland if he secured a seat in 2011’s Scottish Parliament election.

 Help support quality local journalism … become a digital subscriber to The Press and Journal